 I would definitely be remiss if I didn’t include inexpensive dollar store toys in an end-of-year gift idea.
 As much as I love giving my students meaningful gifts (books and class pictures, for example), my students are still kids, and kids love toys.
 Here are some of my favorites.

 Final Tips for Choosing End of Year Gifts for Students

 Let your students and their interests guide you as you choose gifts.
 As much as I love the cute gifts I see on Pinterest and Instagram, I try to always keep my students’ interests in mind when I pick gifts.
-A few years back, my entire class was obsessed with Minecraft so I bought them inexpensive Minecraft bracelets from Amazon.
-You had thought I had given them a gaming system.
+A few years back, my entire class was obsessed with Minecraft, so I bought them inexpensive Minecraft bracelets from Amazon.
+You would have thought I had given them gaming systems.
 They were so excited and thrilled by the gift because it was specifically purchased based on their interests.

-Alternatively, you can type up (or handwrite) a more personalized note explaining why you chose the gifts(s) for them.
-That will make it much more meaningful and your students will notice it and probably have a better chance of saving the note.
+Alternatively, you can type up (or handwrite) more personalized notes to explain why you chose the gifts(s) for them.
+That will make it much more meaningful, and your students will notice and probably have a better chance of saving the notes.
 Here is an example of how I did this for my students a couple of years ago.

 Pin End of Year Student Gift Ideas for Later!